VinodSridharan/Credit-Karma-Clean-Transactions-Exporter/README.md

 - **Accuracy**: 100% verified
 - **User Experience**: Manual scrolling with real-time statistics
 - **Reliability**: Highest - manual control ensures all content loads
+- **Access**: Click the **"Scroll & Capture"** preset button in the extension popup
 - **Innovation**: User-controlled extraction with automatic capture and cleanup

 **👉 This is our top recommendation for all users.**

 **Key Features:**
+- **Preset-Based Access**: Available as a preset button in the extension popup
-- Real-time statistics and monthly breakdowns
+- **Real-Time Statistics**: Live transaction counts, date ranges, and monthly breakdowns
-- Automatic duplicate removal
-- "Pending" date filtering
+- **Persistent Status Box**: Central panel stays visible with live updates
+- **Automatic Capture**: Captures transactions as you scroll (manual scroll detection + periodic capture)
+- **Automatic Cleanup**: Removes duplicates and filters "Pending" dates before export
-- Export anytime functionality
+- **Export Anytime**: Export CSV whenever you're ready
-- Auto-export on logout protection
+- **Auto-Export on Logout**: Automatically saves your data if Credit Karma logs you out

 ### 2. ⚙️ Presets Mode (Auto-Scroll)